li-group/PAMSO.jl/docs/src/case.md

   PAMSO_problem = PAMSO.gen_problem(case)
   PAMSO.run(PAMSO_problem,algo,func_eval)
 ```
-Here case is a string represnting the case study, algo is the algorithm which can be "MADS","Bayesopt" or "PSO" and func_eval is the maximum number of function evaluations.
+Here case is a string represnting the case study, algo is the algorithm which can be "MADS","Bayesopt" or "PSO" and func_eval is the maximum number of function evaluations (approximately).
 Note that, Bayesopt and PSO does not accept integer parameters.
 The list of cases is in the next section
 # Cases